 Recommendation: SCS recommends that NPS implement input validation and sanitation routines to protect against SQL injection attacks.
 Input validation methods, will check user input for expected data types, lengths, formats, and ranges, and reject any input that does not meet the criteria.
 Input sanitation also removes or encodes any potentially malicious characters or keywords from the user input, such as quotes, semicolons, or SQL keywords.
 There are multiple ways to implement sanitization.
 The OWASP ESAPI library is an excellent reference and guide to various methods.
 SCS provides a few suggestions here:

-•: Identify any user inputs that interact with your application's database.
+•Identify User Inputs: Identify any user inputs that interact with your application's database.
 This includes data coming from forms, URL parameters, cookies, or any other user-controllable input.

-•: ESAPI offers the ESAPI.encoder().encodeForSQL() method to properly encode and sanitize user inputs before they are used in SQL queries.
+• Understand ESAPI Encoding for SQL: ESAPI offers the ESAPI.encoder().encodeForSQL() method to properly encode and sanitize user inputs before they are used in SQL queries.
 This method helps prevent SQL injection by escaping special characters that could alter the SQL query's logic.

 In addition, NPS should consider applying prepared SQL statements and parameterized queries.
 While ESAPI's encoding helps, it's best to utilize prepared statements or parameterized queries provided by database libraries.
 These techniques separate SQL code from user input entirely, providing more robust protection against SQL injection.